Business LawLet Us Be Your Advocate!

 - Commercial disputes and litigation

 - Business growth

 Creating a business starts with a dream, but roadblocks can quickly slow you down if you aren’t sure how to deal with them.
 A. Singer & Associates, Inc. can help you build a plan for steady growth in the years ahead.
-We know building a stable business is tough, and that’s why we offer free consultations to give you helpful guidance right away.
+We know building a stable business is tough, and that’s why we offer consultations to give you helpful guidance right away.

 Types of Business Organizations

 There are five types of business organizations that you may fall into:

 A business that is owned by only one person.
 It is the easiest to set up and the least costly.
 The owner of the business has unlimited liability, meaning creditors can go after the assets of the business if they are not paid.
 Sole proprietorship is most common in small businesses.